-Nova Scotia personal injury lawyers at McKiggan Hebert Lawyers help clients who have been seriously injured in accidents throughout Nova Scotia.
+Nova Scotia personal injury lawyer at McKiggan Hebert help clients who have been seriously injured in accidents throughout Nova Scotia.

 The first question we are typically asked when we interview a client for the first time is: “How long will this take?”

 The honest answer, at least in the early stages of a personal injury claim, is: “It depends.”

 You should never settle a claim for personal injuries until:

 - You know the full extent of any future residual disability that you may have as a result of your injuries.

 It takes time for your doctors to determine the full extent of your injuries, provide you with proper treatment and to determine if you have reached maximum medical recovery (in other words, have you recovered as much as you are ever going to recover).